 - Workplace policy manuals and codes of conduct are in place

-A policy manual which can also be known as a staff handbook and code of conduct should cover critical areas such as harassment, discrimination and bullying, occupational health and safety, social media use, drug/alcohol use, performance management and termination.
+A policy manual which can also be known as a staff handbook and code of conduct should cover critical areas such as harassment, discrimination and bullying, workplace health and safety, social media use, drug/alcohol use, performance management and termination.
 Your start-up needs to have established policies in place to handle complaints and concerns.

 - Training programs are implemented

-Regular training ensures that employees are up to speed on OHS and inappropriate workplace behaviour.
+Regular training ensures that employees are up to speed on WHS and inappropriate workplace behaviour.
 An important part of building your start-up is giving your employees the chance to grow and develop their skills and providing them with appropriate feedback.
 This can be accomplished by learning and development programs.

 - Your workplace culture is positive and inclusive